• Skip to main content

 The closest metro stop to St. Peter’s Basilica is Ottaviano.
 It is located on the A-line (orange line).
 So, if you jump on near the Spanish Steps (Spagna) or Termini Train Station, make sure you catch the A-line going towards Battistini and get off at Ottaviano.

-The entrance to St. Peter’s Basilica is a five-minute walk from the stop.
+The entrance to St. Peter’s Basilica is a ten-minute walk from the stop.
 Of course, you can also catch the A-line from many other stops, just check the Rome Metro schedule.
 You can buy tickets at the metro station or a corner store, but not from the driver.

 Pro Tip: Always budget an extra 10 to 20 minutes if you have a scheduled event like a Vatican Tour.
 This way you don’t have to rush and it gives you time for that quintessential morning espresso.

-From Termini train station, head outside and get on bus number 64.
 The bus ride will take about 20 minutes and your stop is the last one on the route: P.za Stazione S. Pietro.
-Getting to St. Peter’s Basilica is about a five-minute walk from the bus station.
+Getting to St. Peter’s Basilica is about a 10 minute walk from the bus station.

 Depends on the leaving point